Introduction

 Google Earth

-An example of an Intertidal ecosystem lies in the area around Copacabana Beach on Google Earth.
+An example of an Intertidal ecosystem lies in the area around Copacabana Beach on Google Earth16.
 To move out of street view level and look at the wider area click the yellow person icon in the bottom right hand corner.

 Significance